cpro-iiit/cpro-iiit.github.io/web/content/docs/course_material/practice_problems/Quiz-1/_index.md

-# Quiz-1 Practice Problems - C Programming Course
+# Quiz-1 Practice Problems - C Pro

 ### Question 1: Scanf Buffer Issues
 Analyze this code and explain what happens when user enters "123 A":